lukso-network/docs/docs/learn/smart-contract-developers/create-nft-collection-lsp7.md

 }
 ```

-After defining the type of the asset and its 🗂️ [ERC725 data key](../../standards/lsp-background/erc725.md#erc725y-generic-data-keyvalue-store) you can create a custom 🌄 [LSP7 Digital Asset Collection](../../standards/tokens/LSP7-Digital-Asset.md) that extends [LSP7Mintable](../../contracts/contracts/LSP7DigitalAsset/presets/LSP7Mintable.md) so that new assets can be created within the smart contract.
+After defining the type of the asset you can create a custom 🌄 [LSP7 Digital Asset Collection](../../standards/tokens/LSP7-Digital-Asset.md) that extends [LSP7Mintable](../../contracts/contracts/LSP7DigitalAsset/presets/LSP7Mintable.md) so that new assets can be created within the smart contract.

 ```solidity title="contracts/EventTicketsNFT.sol"
 // SPDX-License-Identifier: MIT